JKindonNtx/solutions-euc/collateral/scripts/Citrix/Nutanix/nutanix_citrix_identify_mcs_workload_alignment/Prism Central/README.md

 The script will:

 -  Will Query Prism Central at 1.1.1.1 using a custom credential file (if it doesn't exist, it will be prompted for and saved for next time).
 -  Defaults to 1000 VMS.
 -  Logs all output to C:\Logs\PrismCentralVDIAlignment.log
+-  Will output all VM details under the VM to host alignment.

 ```
 .\PrismCentralVDIAlignment.ps1 -pc_source 1.1.1.1